Please install Yoast SEO plugin and enable the breadcrumb option to use this shortcode!

 This type of reel will be a tough proposition for a novice surfcaster to master.
 The spool inside the reel spins when you cast making it possible to cast a considerable distance in expert hands.
 For many years I fished with a Seascape free-spool reel when surfcasting.
 This thing could cast for miles.
 This reel was a bit of a strange beast that was also made in Australia.
 It was manufactured by Wallsend Engineering near Newcastle.
 It had a very fast retrieve for back in the 1970s of 5.5:1.
 It was designed to cast and retrieve big lures for tuna from the rocks hence the high gear ratio.
 It would retrieve over a metre of line with every turn of the handle.
 Unfortunately, the pinion gear had only ten teeth and eventually split in half.
 A local tackle store retailer did his best to manufacture another pinion gear for me but it grates horribly when you wind the handle.

 Free-spool reels will deliver excellent long distance surf casting performance.
 However, you have to keep a couple of things in mind if you intend using one for surfcasting.
 You need a large model that will hold plenty of heavy line 20-25 lb.
-Lighter line can easily be crushed and nicked on a stony beach.
+The lighter line can easily be crushed and nicked on a stony beach.
 You must have a star drag reel which totally disengages the gears placing the reel in free-spool for casting.
 Suitable models, I have used include Abu 7000 and 10,000, the robust Shimano Speedmaster TSM4, and the Penn Mag Power.
 These reels are more expensive.
 They cost as much as six times the price of a reasonable eggbeater.

 Free-spool reels require a bit of thought before casting if you are to avoid the dreaded “birds nest.”
 This is caused by the spool revolving and paying out line faster than the sinker is taking it away.
 It can occur in mid-cast as well as when your sinker splashes down.
 The answer is to tighten the knobs on your reel’s side plates so that the sinker only drops to the ground in free-spool if you lightly jerk the rod.
 When you first get to the beach it is best to slightly overtighten the spool, to begin with, make a few casts, then back it off a little at a time.
 A sinker and baited hooks are more difficult to cast than a salmon ticer because of greater wind resistance.
 For this reason, it is better to use small baits.
 Better still employ Breakaway bait shields if possible.
 Also, try to cast baits and sinkers of a consistent size and weight.
 For surfcasting, it is also a good idea to leave all the brake blocks in place.
-When selecting a free-spool reel remember that a big heavy spool is harder to control than a small lighter one so pick the smallest reel you can get away with.
+When selecting a free-spool reel remember that a big heavy spool is harder to control than a small light one so choose the smallest reel you can get away with.
 That said a free-spool reel is best avoided by the complete novice.

 Before moving on from rods and reels I would like to conclude by saying that you don’t need an expensive surfcasting rod and reel set to catch plenty of good fish at the beach.
 A reliable second-hand fibreglass rod and an adequate eggbeater reel are all you need to get started.